palewire/californiacivicdata.org/_posts/2014-09-24-hello-world.markdown

 Our inspiration: Raw data from CAL-ACCESS, the state of California’s campaign finance and lobbying activity database, is being published online for the first time.

-So we gathered for the first time last month for a two-day summit sponsored by OpenNews where we sprinted on two new open-source tools we're ready to release today.
+Our opportunity:A two-day summit sponsored by OpenNews last month where we sprinted on two new open-source tools we're ready to release today.

 They are: